flyve-mdm/web-mdm-dashboard/_posts/static/2018-01-18-how-it-works.md

 The MDM Agent takes control of the device and implements the policies coming from the Dashboard, the backend and the Agent on the devices maintain a two-way communication through a M2M server.

-The exception is the enrollment, the information from the Agent is sent directly to the backend.
+The exception is at the moment of the enrollment, since the information from the Agent is sent directly to the backend.